giongto35/cloud-morph/README.md

 ![screenshot](docs/img/CloudUniverse.png)

 1. When a Web Service starts, Application Container, named "CloudApp Core", is spawned.
 Inside the Container there are Application + Virtual Display/Audio + Windows Event Simulation Utility.
 Multiple Containers can be spawned on demand.
-2. Web Service will be in charge of P2P communication.
+2. Web Service is in charge of Webapp interface, P2P communication.
 When a user/client connects the service, the service will initialize a WebRTC connection between the client and service.
 This project uses [WebRTC Pion](https://github.com/pion/webrtc), which is a fantastic library for WebRTC in Golang.
 3. Input captured from Client is sent to Web Service using WebRTC Data Channel (UDP).
-4. Web Service will send received input events to Virtual Machine over a socket.
+4. Web Service sends received input events to Virtual Machine over a socket.
 5. The utility (syncinput.exe) listens to the input events and simulates equivalent Windows OS events to Wine Application through WinAPI.
 6. Application screen/ Audio is captured in a Virtual Display Frame Buffer (XVFB)/ Virtual Audio (PulseAudio), which is later piped to FFMPEG.
 7. FFMPEG encodes the Video Stream to VPX RTP stream and Audio Stream to Opus stream.